samcaulfield/PML_IDE/README.md

 This feature allows the user to specify which agents perform actions in the graphical editor.
 * Open the graphical editor as described in `Boxes and Arrows`.
-* Build a PML model containing actions.
+* Build a PML model containing actions as described in `Boxes and Arrows`.
 * Left-click on an action to open the agent entry dialog.
 * The dialog will display the agents associated with the action if they exist, in the "Action agents" field.
 * Enter new agents into the "Action agents" field.
-*There must be one resource per line.*
+*Multiple agents must be separated with commas.*
 * Click `Change agents`.
 * Click `Done` when finished.

+**PML Generation**

+This feature allows the user to generate PML from the graphical model.
+* Open the graphical editor as described in `Boxes and Arrows`.
+* Build a PML model as described in `Boxes and Arrows`.
+* Click `Generate PML` on the graphical editor toolbar.
+* The text editor will now contain the generated PML.

 ---